Jackson Family Claims To Know Paris’ Sexual Assaulter

-Paris Jackson’s family claims to know who assaulted her when she was 14 years old.
+Paris Jackson’s family claims to know who assaulted her when she was 14-years-old.
 They claim that they have an idea as to who he may be and that they are quite concerned.
 A source close to the Jackson family claimed that,

 “There is a belief among the family about exactly who this man is- and serious concern it is an individual with from for this type of behavior.”

-Paris was just 11 years old when her father King of Pop, Michael Jackson passed away.
-Now at 18 years old revealed in her first interview to Rolling Stones that she had been sexually assaulted at the tender age.
+Paris was just 11-years-old when her father and King of Pop, Michael Jackson passed away.
+Now at 18-years-old revealed in her first interview to Rolling Stones that she had been sexually assaulted at the tender age.

 “I don’t wanna give too many details.
 But it was not a good experience at all, and it was really hard for me, and, at the time, I didn’t tell anybody.”